Tim Brakefield, Ocularist

 Should I wear protective eyewear?

-With the removal of an eye, you are only monocular in site so it’s highly recommended that you wear a pair of glasses with shatterproof polycarbonate lenses.
+With the removal of an eye, you are only monocular in site so it is highly recommended that you wear a pair of glasses with shatterproof polycarbonate lenses.
 Even if no prescription is required in the companion eye, glasses are an exceptional means of protection.

 Please call to set up an appointment to come see us.